basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 In general, strongly consistent Riak is more sensitive to the number of nodes in the cluster than eventually consistent Riak, due to the quorum requirements mentioned above.
-While Riak is designed to withstand many a variety of failure scenarios that remove nodes from the cluster, e.g. hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot, because having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations.
+While Riak is designed to withstand a variety of failure scenarios that remove nodes from the cluster, e.g. hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot, because having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations.

+If you're using strong consistency and you do need to reboot multiple nodes, we recommend rebooting nodes very carefully.
+Rebooting nodes too quickly in succession can force the cluster to lose quorum and thus to be unable to service strongly consistent operations.
+The best strategy is to reboot nodes one at a time and waiting for each node to rejoin all existing ensembles before continuing to the next node.
+At any point in time, the state of currently existing ensembles can be checked using `[[riak-admin ensemble-status|Managing Strong Consistency#riak-admin-ensemble-status]]`.

 ## Performance

-Strongly consistent operations in Riak are typically slower than their eventually consistent counterparts, to varying degrees, because consistent operations require more communication between Riak nodes.

 If you are running into performance issues, bear in mind that the key space in a Riak cluster is spread across multiple [[consensus